What cultural faux pas should I try to avoid making in Barranquilla?

 We asked people in Barranquilla if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Barranquilla, it is considered rude to arrive on time for social events.
 It's customary to arrive at least 15-30 minutes late.
 Avoid discussing topics related to drugs, violence, or the country's past conflicts.
 Colombians are trying to move away from these stereotypes and it can be seen as disrespectful to bring them up.
 Do not make negative comments about the country or compare it unfavorably to your home country.
 Colombians are very proud of their nation and can take offense to such remarks.
 Avoid using the informal "tu" form when addressing someone you've just met, as it can be seen as disrespectful.
 Use the formal "usted" instead until a closer relationship is established.
 Do not refuse food or drink offered to you, as it can be seen as a rejection of Colombian hospitality.
 Avoid wearing revealing clothing, especially in religious or formal settings.
 Colombians generally dress conservatively and may view such attire as disrespectful.
 Do not take photographs of people without their permission.
 This is considered rude and invasive.
 Avoid public displays of affection.
 While Colombians are warm and friendly, they tend to keep physical affection private.
 Do not interrupt or talk over someone while they are speaking.
 This is considered very rude in Colombian culture.
 Avoid making the "OK" hand gesture (thumb and index finger forming a circle), as it is considered vulgar in Colombia.
 Do not tip in restaurants.
 Service charge is usually included in the bill and additional tipping is not expected.
 Avoid discussing politics, especially issues related to the Colombian government or the United States' involvement in Latin America.
-These topics can be sensitive and controversial," explained one expat living in Barranquilla, Colombia.
+These topics can be sensitive and controversial," wrote a member who made the move to Barranquilla, Colombia.

 Connect